 9.3.2 Required Volunteer and Staff Screening

-Initial screening of volunteers and staff will occur when they sign up to volunteer or are employed as an Extension staff member.
-Screening for all volunteers will be done every four years by district, regardless of when the original screening was completed.
-The district rotation is as follows:
+Initial screening of volunteers will occur when they sign up to volunteer.
+Re-screening will then be done every five years as designated below regardless of when the original screening was completed.
+The rotation is as follows:

 Staff, adult and teen volunteers who are chaperoning 4-H members during 4-H overnight educational events and activities are required to complete the Risk Management course, “We Protect Staff, Volunteers, and Youth” and receive certification prior to chaperoning an event.
 It is recommended that all volunteers, whether chaperoning an overnight event or not, participate in this course to be familiar with Risk Management issues and procedures.

-The course is found at http://4h.unl.edu/resources/volunteers.
+The course is found at 4h.unl.edu/volunteer.
 Contact the state 4-H office for access information.
-The course certification is valid for three years from date of certification.
+The course certification is valid for three years from the date of certification.
 Persons without access to the internet may contact the local Extension office to receive course materials or access to the website.

 Special Certifications and Training

-Volunteers for select roles or positions (i.e., Shooting Sports leaders, Level III and IV Horse Examiners, ATV leaders) will be required to attend certification training.
+Volunteers for select roles or positions (i.e., Shooting Sports leaders, Level III and IV Horse Examiners, ATV leaders, YQCA Instructors) will be required to attend certification training.
 All 4-H volunteers and/or leaders are highly encouraged to attend programs and/ or receive additional training that will help them become a successful volunteer.
 Additional required training may arise as new programs and situations dictate.

 9.4 Volunteer Residence:

 4-H Volunteers who have been successfully screened will be eligible to volunteer in the county/counties of their choice.
 Volunteers may give service to a county other than the county in which they reside and should not be discriminated against because of their place of residence.